Breadcrumb

 Symptoms

-Symptoms of type 1 diabetes usually develop quickly, over a few days to weeks, and are caused by high blood sugar.
+Symptoms of type 1 diabetes are caused by high blood sugar.
+They usually develop quickly, over a few days to weeks.
 At first, symptoms may be overlooked or mistaken for another illness, like influenza (flu).

 - Being very thirsty.
-This happens if you urinate so often that you lose enough water to become dehydrated.
+This happens if a person urinates so often that they get dehydrated.

 - Increased hunger.
-You feel hungry because your body isn't using all the calories that it can.
-Many of them leave your body in your urine instead.
+The body isn't using all the calories that it can.
+Many calories leave the body through urine.

 - Blurry vision.
-When sugar builds up in the lens of your eye, it sucks extra water into your eye.
-This changes the shape of the lens and blurs your vision.
+When sugar builds up in the lens of the eye, it sucks extra water into the eye.
+This changes the shape of the lens and blurs vision.

 - Feeling very tired.
-You feel tired for the same reason you feel hungry.
-Your body isn't using the calories you are eating, and your body isn't getting the energy it needs.
+The body isn't using the calories it takes in, and it isn't getting the energy it needs.

 Common symptoms of low blood sugar include: